Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 when he was killed?

-(STUTTERING) It was 4:00
+It was four

-in the morning.
-I was...
+in the morning, i was...

-Why would I kill him?
+Why would i kill him?

-of curiosity,
+Just... just out of curiosity,

-what would I be
+what would i be worth dead?

 Six figures.